Frequently Asked Questions

 Build a Node.js Express App for Bulk SMS Broadcasts with Sinch

-By the end of this tutorial, you will have a functional backend service capable of accepting a list of phone numbers and a message, then broadcasting that message efficiently using Sinch's batch sending capabilities.
+By the end of this tutorial, you'll have a functional backend service capable of accepting a list of phone numbers and a message, then broadcasting that message efficiently using Sinch's batch sending capabilities.
 This solves the common need for applications to send notifications, alerts, or marketing messages to multiple users simultaneously.

 Project Overview and Goals